Top Slack Groups for Makers and Founders

 Top Channels

-If you are a remote worker, then We Work Remotely is the place for you.
+If you are building a remote team, check out Delocate.
+If you are a remote worker, then WWR is the place for you.
 Find tools and resources for working remotely, share your favorite work from home (WFH) gear, and even get feedback on your resume.

 Why I Like It